freeide/z2h/README.md

 z2h is a little tool to make NTLM Relaying with Kerberos Delegation more user friendly and also launch some other tools which can be used once the attack has been successful.

-Here's a video of it in action https://youtu.be/_qnOfmt3SY4

 Requirements
 Impacket latest version
 Ldapdomaindump